Amardipy10/LearningGithub/README.md

 # LearningGithub
-This is my first GitHub Repository.
+This is my first GitHub Repository.<br>
 Author-Amardip Yadv